jootten/A2C_Lunar_Lander/report.md

 ![*Figure 20: GRU Cell: executing a parallel step on the environemts*](report_screenshots/coordinator.py_step_parallel_gru.png)

 The hidden states returned by the actor (**Figure 4**) are saved between steps of the agent on the environment and between updates.
 During the update, the shape of the batch is three dimensional.
 The first dimension represents the agents, the second dimension the timesteps and the last the state vector (**Figure 21**).
 We found no solution to reset the hidden states of terminal timesteps during the forward pass of multiple timesteps at once without implementing a custom GRU.
-The recurrent policy returns mu and sigma of the action distribution in the same manner as the feed forward policy.
+The recurrent policy returns mu and sigma of the action distribution in the same manner as the feed-forward policy.

 ![*Figure 21: GRU Cell: getting the action distribution*](report_screenshots/coordinator.py_get_action_dist_gru.png)

-We provide the mask together with the input for the recurrent cell and change its shape corresponding to the shape of the hidden state of the cell defined by the amount of units  (**Figure 22, Line 73 - 77**).
+We provide the mask together with the input for the recurrent cell and change its shape corresponding to the shape of the hidden state of the cell defined by the number of units  (**Figure 22, Line 73 - 77**).
 After that, we compute the values of the gates and the current hidden state $h_t$.
 Then the mask gets forwarded together with the hidden state to the next cell.
 The hidden state for the next timestep in one batch gets forwarded without the mask because it is provided by the input (**Figure 22, Line 79 - 88**).

 ![*Figure 22: GRU Cell implementation: forward pass*](report_screenshots/gru.py_call.png)